nickolasnpm/website-portfolio-using-html-css-javascript/README.md

 ## Website Portfolio

-The website portfolio is developed for learning purpose.
+The website portfolio is developed for my learning purpose.
 This website is developed using HTML, CSS, and Javascript.